noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 Perhaps, it may be debt left by her parents, or perhaps, she was tricked into taking on a large amount of debt...

-Sh\*t, I should have listened to her carefully.
+Shit, I should have listened to her carefully.
 Maybe Alice was having a hard time, and she was acting cheerful in an attempt to distract herself from it.
 I don't know what her circumstances are, but if there's something I can do to help her...